ghgemmer/yotagrabber/output/Readme.txt

 Note that the .parquet and .csv file also include an infoDateTime column which indicates when the information for that row was updated from the toyota website.

+These files are read only view on my google drive.
+Thus if you wish to do filtering, etc you need to download the file and open it to do that.
+Or copy it to your own google drive and access it that way.

 A log file InventoryRunlog.txt is also provided which indicates when the inventory search started, log of progress on getting each model (page number on , number of pages, number of records, any error messages or retries) as well as if the program could not find all the inventory for a given model and how many vehicles